Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 - Audit Log Entries: Confirm DLP match events appear in the Unified Audit Log with the "DlpRuleMatch" operation and Copilot workload identifier

-- DSPM Dashboard: Verify that DSPM for AI shows Copilot DLP policy match data for both policy types and that dashboards are accessible to compliance reviewers
+- DSPM Dashboard: Verify that the current Data Security Posture Management (DSPM) experience shows Copilot DLP policy match data for applicable policy types and that dashboards are accessible to compliance reviewers; if previously using DSPM for AI (classic), confirm transition planning to the current DSPM experience

 - Policy Tip Display: Confirm that users see policy tips when medium-confidence SIT matches occur during Copilot interactions